top of page

 HOWEVER: Do not use it on: edible plants, herbs, vegetables, or seeds.

-The Natures head composting toilet is consistently rated as the best composting toilet on the market.
+The Natures head composting toilet is consistently rated as one of the best composting toilets on the market.

 The toilet is urine diverting and has a waterless operation.
 Also called a dry toilet, the Natures Head composting toilet is lightweight, odorless and compact.